 The pharmacist will write a report and send it to your GP.
 After going through it with you, the GP will then give you a ‘Medication Management Plan’.
 This should be shared with every healthcare provider who sees the person you care for.

 If the person’s circumstances change - for example, if they need to start taking new medicines - you may need another HMR.
-You can have a free review every 12 months.
+You can have a home medicines review every 12 months.
 If you think medicines are affecting the person in their daily life, talk to your GP.

 Is an HMR right for them?